Egolpe/Egolpe/README.md

 ### Hi there 👋
+I consider myself a creative person, curious about technology and proactive.
+Eager to learn.

+I have training and skills in different programming and technological environments:

+🎯 Programming: Html5 & CSS3, JavaScript, Node.js, React and Next.js

+🎯 Databases: MySQL and Firebase.

+🎯 Agile & Scrum methodologies.

+🎯 Photography.

+I have teamwork skills, I adapt very quickly to changes and I consider communication to be one of the most important factors in the development of a project.

+I'm currently developing several projects in Javascript backend with NodeJS and and frontend with Reactjs, Next.js and React Native.
+With this last framework I'm working on geolocation, navigation and redux some of them are hosted here.

+Projects in production with Next.js and Firebase

+🎯 solojuntos.com
 <!--
 **Egolpe/Egolpe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.